JetBrains/Exposed/README.md

 #### Gradle Groovy and Kotlin DSL

-**Warning:** You might need to set your Kotlin JVM target to 8 and when using Spring to 17 in order for it to work properly
+**Warning:** You might need to set your Kotlin JVM target to 8, and when using Spring to 17, in order for this to work properly:

 ```kotlin
 repositories {